CalSTRS Releases 2017 Actuarial Valuation

 (Those first hired on or after January 1, 2013)

-The actuarial valuation findings indicates there will not be an impact this year on CalSTRS “2% at 62″ members who were first hired on or after January 1, 2013, under the Public Employees’ Pension Reform Act (PEPRA).
-These members are required by law to pay at least one-half of the normal cost of their defined benefit pension.
-Normal cost is the annual cost that is necessary, applied to each year of service, to adequately fund the benefit over time.
+As anticipated in last year’s valuation report, the CalSTRS 2% at 62 members will see a rate increase of 1.0 percent of payroll, adjusting from 9.205 percent to 10.205 percent on July 1, 2018.
+These members were first hired on or after January 1, 2013, under the Public Employees’ Pension Reform Act (PEPRA) and, as such, are required by law to pay at least one-half of the normal cost of their defined benefit pension.
+Normal cost is the annual cost that is necessary to adequately fund the benefit over time when applied to each year of service.
 Normal cost does not include any costs associated with amortizing or paying down unfunded liabilities.
-However, based on initial projections, these members will likely see a rate increase of 1.0 percent of payroll, adjusting from 9.205 percent to 10.205 percent on July 1, 2018.

-Actuarial staff project that, by July 2017, close to 20 percent of CalSTRS active members (roughly 80,000 out of more than 435,000 educators) will be in the “2% at 62″ pension formula.
+Actuarial staff project that, by July 2018, slightly over 20 percent of CalSTRS active members (roughly 100,000 out of more than 445,000 educators) will be in the 2% at 62 pension formula.
 This number has increased by approximately 20,000 members each year.

 (First hired before January 1, 2013)

-See how CalSTRS demonstrates its strong commitment to long-term corporate sustainability principles in its annual Global Reporting Initiative sustainability report: Fostering a Secure Future.
+See how CalSTRS demonstrates its strong commitment to long-term corporate sustainability principles in its annual Global Reporting Initiative sustainability report: Global Stewardship at Work.

 For accessible versions of files on this page, contact ADACoordinator@CalSTRS.com.